chrthomsen/pygrametl/docs/examples/dimensions.rst

     # argument renames the column product_name from the CSV file to name
     for row in sales:

-        # Looking up a key in the cached dimension checks if a row containing
+        # Looking up a key in the cached dimension checks if a row containing a
-        # a matching value of the attributes defined as lookupatts is present,
+        # matching value of the attributes defined as lookupatts is present in
-        # if a match cannot be found the actual database table is checked for
+        # the cache, if a match cannot be found the actual database table is
-        # a match
+        # checked for a match
-        row['productid'] = productDimension.lookup(row, {"name":"product_name"})
+        row['productid'] = productDimension.lookup(row, {'name': 'product_name'})
         factTable.insert(row)

     # To ensure that all information is loaded and that the database connection